Project Summary

 Data is collected at posted roadway speeds without the need for traffic control or impacts to local traffic.

-Transmap will assess the condition of all paved roadways in the City’s street network (approximately 1,440 segments and 138 centerline of roadway) using a digital image database captured during raw data collection in the field.
-Transmap rates both the type of distress (alligator cracking, edge cracking, potholes, etc.), as well as the severity of each distress, following the guidelines established by ASTM D6433 standards.
+Transmap assessed the condition of all paved roadways in the City’s street network (approximately 1,440 segments and 138 centerline of roadway) using a digital image database captured during raw data collection in the field.
+Transmap rated both the type of distress (alligator cracking, edge cracking, potholes, etc.), as well as the severity of each distress, following the guidelines established by ASTM D6433 standards.

 Pavement distress with alligator cracking.
 Credit: City of Burien.